Super Lawyers

 Probate and Trusts

-• Filing estate tax returns (for larger estates)
+• Filing estate or trust tax returns when required

 After a person passes away, property is often passed along to family members of the deceased.
 Unfortunately, certain disputes may arise even when the decedent has a solid estate plan in place.
 For example, issues can occur regarding the actions of the personal representative or the trustee.
 Further, the prior mental state of the deceased may be called into question.
 Also, issues may be present with creditors, beneficiaries, etc.